Brian Richardson (rower)

-Brian Richardson (born 24 July 1947) is an Australian former rower and rowing coach.
-He competed at the national elite level over a fifteen-year period representing both South Australian and Victoria.
+Brian John Richardson (24 July 1947 – 15 September 2024) was an Australian rower and rowing coach.
+He competed at the national elite level over a fifteen-year period representing both South Australia and Victoria.
 He was a representative at three world championships and at the 1976 Montreal and the 1980 Moscow Olympics.
 In a twenty-three year coaching career, he held national head coaching roles in both Canada and Australia from 1993 to 2008 and personally coached national crews to twelve world championship or Olympic medals.
+He was also a crew member of America's Cup winning Australia II.

 Club and state rowing

 Born in Adelaide, Richardson rowed from the Adelaide University Boat Club from 1966 till his relocation to Victoria in 1975.
 In Melbourne he rowed from the Monash University Boat Club and later he coached at the Banks Rowing Club and Mercantile Rowing Club.

 Richardson stroked the Adelaide University eight at the 1973 and the 1974 Intervarsity Championships.
 The AUBC eight won the 1974 Intervarsity Championship.

 Richardson first made state selection for South Australia still aged eighteen, in the men's eight contesting the King's Cup at the 1966 Interstate Regatta.
 He rowed in eight successive South Australian King's Cup eights, placing second twice and stroking the 1973 and 1974 SA eights.
 After relocating to Melbourne, Richardson was selected in Victoria's King's Cup eight for the 1975 Interstate Regatta.
 He rowed in six consecutive Victorian King's Cup eights up to 1980, stroking those crews from 1978 and winning the King's Cup in 1979 and 1980.
 In total, Richardson rowed in fourteen consecutive King's Cup championships, five at stroke and won the event twice.

 At the 1972 Australian Rowing Championships Richardson rowed in an AUBC four contesting the national coxless four title.
 They placed third.
 In 1976 and 1977 he again contested the coxed four national titles in Monash Uni/Melb Uni composite crews placing third, then second.
 He stroked a composite Monash Uni/Mercantile coxless four to second place in their national title attempt at the 1978 Australian Championships and in 1979 stroked a Monash/MUBC crew again to second place in that same event.
 In 1980 his final year of competition in Monash University colours he raced in both a coxed four (to fourth place) and a coxless pair (to third place) in national title attempts.